 A simple job search log can keep you from second-guessing whether or not you already applied to a listing and helps you follow up adequately on the ones for which you have applied.

-To stay organized and on track, you can use Holly’s Work From Home Career Bundle which will guide and track your job search from start to finish.
+To stay organized and on track, you can use Holly’s Work From Home Career Planner which will guide and track your job search from start to finish.
 Or use a simple spreadsheet to keep a running list of each job you’ve applied to, including the company name, contact person, date applied, and any special notes you want to remember.

 Once you have a job search sheet set up, you can keep a super organized list of all the jobs for which you’ve applied.
 You can also track the status of each application like whether you’ve received a response, need to follow up, or have an interview scheduled.